Obama, Meghan McCain rebuke absent Trump in tribute to fallen senator

 Taking aim at Trump’s campaign slogan, “Make America Great Again,” she said McCain’s America was always great.

-Trump feuded publicly with McCain and mocked his military service, continuing to knock him even after he grew ill.
-The former Republican Arizona senator died on Aug.
-25 from brain cancer, days shy of his 82nd birthday..
+For years Trump feuded publicly with McCain and mocked his military service, continuing to knock him even after he grew ill.
+The former Republican senator from Arizona died on Aug.
+25 from brain cancer, days shy of his 82nd birthday.

 Trump, also a Republican, spent Saturday tweeting on other subjects and went to one of his private golf clubs in Virginia.

-Nearly every major U.S. political leader attended the memorial service, and while Trump himself was absent, his presence was felt.
+Nearly every major U.S. political leader attended the memorial service, and while Trump himself was absent, his presence was felt through the content of the tributes.

 And by design.
 McCain asked Obama and Bush to deliver eulogies while the family made clear that Trump was not welcome.

 Obama, who beat McCain in the 2008 U.S. presidential election, hailed the one-time prisoner of war for his commitment to truth and core democratic values, qualities that some critics see lacking in Trump, a former reality television star and New York City real estate mogul.